HafizFasih/icp-book/icp-book/docs/part1-ideology/04-founding-fathers-jinnah.md

 ### A. Early Struggle and the Ambassador of Unity

-Initially, Jinnah was a strong proponent of Hindu-Muslim unity.
-His efforts culminated in the **Lucknow Pact of 1916**, where the Congress accepted the principle of separate electorates for Muslims.
+Initially, Jinnah was a strong supporter of Hindu-Muslim unity.
+His efforts reached their peak in the **Lucknow Pact of 1916**, where the Congress accepted the principle of separate electorates for Muslims.

-However, the publication of the biased **Nehru Report (1928)** convinced him that the Congress ultimately sought Hindu dominance.
+However, the publication of the unfair **Nehru Report (1928)** convinced him that the Congress ultimately wanted Hindu control.

 :::warning The Turning Point
 The Nehru Report rejected all Muslim demands, including: